Free Radical Reactions

 - Radical Stability Decreases As Polarizability Is Decreased

 If we remember that free radicals are stabilized by electron donating groups, we might reason that they are destabilized when electron density is taken away.

 So what factors might result in a free radical being less “electron rich” ?

-There are four major factors.
+There are three major factors.
 I’ll list them in order of importance for the purposes of a typical student encountering free radicals in a typical class.

 If you recall some of the factors that affect acidity you might recall that a lone pair of electrons becomes more stable as the hybridization of the carbon goes from sp3 to sp2 to sp.
 That’s because of the greater s-character of the orbital, which results in the lone pair being held more closely to the (positively charged) nucleus.

-For that reason alkyl (sp3) radicals are the most stable, followed by alkenyl (sp2) and then alkynyl (sp).
+For that reason alkyl radicals (generally considered to be sp2 hybridized) are the most stable, followed by vinyl and phenyl radicals (sp-hybridized) , followed by alkynyl radicals.

 Quiz time: Having read the paragraph above, what might you think is the effect of electronegativity on free radical stability?
 What might happen to the stability of a free radical as you increase the electronegativity of the atom?
 For example, compare the sequence H3C , H2N, HO, and F .
 Which free radical should be the most stable?